FedEx driver closing a semi struck trailer door on a business dock

 Freight class calculator

-Learn about freight classifications and how to calculate them.
+Learn about LTL (less-than-truckload) classifications and how to calculate them.

 Your less-than-truckload (LTL) freight shipping class is a number established by the National Motor Freight Classification (NMFC).
 It’s also known as your NMFC classification or NMFC code.